gavinrozzi/grwebsite/content/home/articles.md

 date = "2018-02-24T00:00:00"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
+title = "Articles by Gavin"
-title = "Recent Articles By Me" subtitle = "Read what I have written elsewhere"
+#subtitle = "Read what I have written elsewhere"

 # Order that this section will appear in.
 weight = 5